haikieu/iOS-anti-pattern-puppet/README.md

 iOS anti design pattern, puppet
 =======================

+#####Some applying scenarios :
+  + Don't want to alternate the current implementation
+  + Don't want to change developers behavior by providing them new method, new api to do some more extra business
-#####Scenario : in case of upgrade existing business code by overriding the old as well as ability to reuse old implementation if necessary with minimizing code changes.
+  + Want to upgrade existing bussiness implementation with minimum of code changes.

 ###Pros :
   + The previous source code of super class is no longer required
   + Keep original base class interface, minimizing code changes in existing consumer.
   + Ability to upgrade business logic in conjunction with reusing existing implementation
   + Reduce visible additional subclass in case declare it as private

 ###Cons :
   + Violate traditional inheritance model
   + Maybe get difficult / impossible to implement against programming language limitation
   + Must alternate class / object formal logic flow in run time.
   + Should deploy anti-pattern on the static creational method ONLY!

 ------------------------------